-a) Blue Hill Creek (or "BHC")

-On June 11, 2008, the Company entered into an agreement in principal to acquire a 100% interest in the Blue Hill Creek Gold Project located in Cassia County, Idaho; the property consists of 18 unpatented federal lode mining claims and an adjacent 80 acre Idaho State lease.
+Blue Hill Creek (or "BHC"): On June 11, 2008, the Company entered into an agreement in principal to acquire a 100% interest in the Blue Hill Creek Gold Project located in Cassia County, Idaho; the property consists of 36 unpatented federal lode mining claims and an adjacent 80 acre Idaho State lease.

 The Blue Hill Creek precious metal system, containing an Inferred resource of 235,000 ounces of gold grading 0.016 ounce per tonne, is part of a larger, north-trending, 5-mile-long by 1-mile-wide belt of scattered gold anomalies along a north-trending, Basin-and-Range mountain block, which serves as the westernmost extension of the Albion metamorphic core complex.
-The geology of the property is dominated by the lower member of the Tertiary Salt Lake Formation where auriferous chalcedonic sinter, and thick section of mineralized epiclastic and tuffaceous volcanic rock host the precious metal mineralization.
+The geology of the property is dominated by the lower member of the Tertiary Salt Lake Formation where auriferous chalcedonic sinter, and a thick section of mineralized epiclastic and tuffaceous volcanic rock host the precious metal mineralization.
 A recently completed Controlled-Source-Audio-Frequency Magnetotellurics ("CSAMT") geophysical survey indicated the presence of a sizable and geologically significant 1.5 kilometre-long low-resistivity anomaly.
 These feeders are adjacent to mineralized rock and may constitute drill targets.
 A NI 43-101 qualifying report on the property has been filed with the Exchange.

-Up to June 30, 2012, the Company has paid a total of US \$218,000 and has issued 6,000,000 common shares (at their estimated fair value of \$2,550,000) to acquire an undivided 70% interest in BHC.
-In July 2012, the Company waived its right to increase its interest to 85% and to 100% by withholding a payment of US \$80,000 to the optioners.
-Future exploration programs will be paid on a pro-rata basis by the Company and the project's optioners.
-Failure to participate in an exploration program will result in the non-participating party's interest being diluted
+Up to June 30, 2012, the Company had paid a total of US \$218,000 and has issued 6,000,000 common shares (at their estimated fair value of \$2,550,000) to acquire an undivided 70% interest in BHC.
+In January 2013, the Company purchased the remaining 30% interest in the Blue Hill Creek Property in exchange for: